minimester/Project/project-code-along/README.md

 }
 ```

 Let's add some `choice` specific responses and animations to it.
+Let's use an `if/else` statement to control the logic of our game.
+We use the `if` checks to check if the answer equals one of the choices, then we call either the `leftQuestion` or `rightQuestion` functions.
+We haven't built those yet.

 ```js
 async function pathChoice(choice) {